 Prior to joining Phillips & Cohen, Ms. Matzzie served on the civil appellate staff of the U.S. Department of Justice for five years.
 In addition, she served as a trial attorney on the Justice Department’s tobacco litigation team and received a special commendation for her work.
 From 1995 to 1999, Ms. Matzzie was a staff attorney with Public Citizen Litigation Group where she litigated cases concerning public health and safety, access to information, consumer protection, separation of powers and access to the civil justice system.
 In 1998 and 1999, she taught "Public Interest Advocacy" as an adjunct professor at Georgetown University Law Center.

 Ms. Matzzie graduated magna cum laude from the Georgetown University Law Center in 1994.
 She was Senior Articles Editor of The Georgetown Law Journal.
 After graduating, she clerked for the Honorable Dolores K. Sloviter, U.S. Court of Appeals for the Third Circuit.
 She is the 1995 recipient of the Frederick B. Abramson Public Service Award.
-She is a member of the U.S. District Court for the District of Columbia and the First, Third, Fourth, Fifth, Eighth, Ninth, Tenth, DC and Federal Circuits, and the U.S. Supreme Court.
-She is bar qualified in Washington, DC.
+She is a member of the US District Court for the District of Columbia; the US Court of Appeals for the First, Third, Fourth, Fifth, Eighth, Ninth, Tenth, DC and Federal Circuits; and the US Supreme Court.

 Areas of Practice

 - Health & Health Care Law